pauljos/ssoulss/website/policies/privacy.md

 Your rights

 - You may request access, correction, deletion, portability, restriction, or object to processing where permitted by law.
-- To request deletion or data export, see our Delete Request page: /delete-request/
+- To request deletion or data export, see our Privacy & Data Requests page: /delete-request/

 Security